Azure-Samples/service-fabric-aad-helpers/README.md

 # Service Fabric Azure AD helper scripts

-Here are PowerShell scripts for setting up Azure Active Directory (Azure AD) authentication before you create your Service Fabric cluster.
+Here are PowerShell scripts for setting up Azure Active Directory (Azure AD) to authenticate clients for a Service Fabric cluster (which must be done before creating the cluster).

 ## Features